George Washington Carver Museum and Cultural Center: History

 The small, wood-frame building was constructed in 1926 on the corner of Ninth and Guadalupe Streets.
 When it was replaced by a larger stone structure in 1933, the building was moved to the east side of town, on Angelina Street, to serve the African-American Community.
 It was known for many years as the "Colored Branch."
 In 1947, the building was renamed the George Washington Carver Library in honor of the famous inventor and scientist.
-The library served African-Americans and others in the community until 1979, when a new, modern library building was completed next door.
+The library served African-Americans and others in the community until 1979 when a new, modern library building was completed next door.
 At that time work began to convert the building to a cultural center.
 The museum opened on October 24, 1980, and was expanded with a new facility in 2001.

-The original colonial revival style building was added to the National Register of Historic Places in 2005.
+The original Colonial Revival style building was added to the National Register of Historic Places in 2005.

 Juneteenth Memorial Monument

 The Juneteenth Exhibit is the core of the George Washington Carver Museum, Cultural, and Genealogy Center's permanent exhibits.
 The displays and information provided help visitors understand the significance of freedom to formerly enslaved African Americans.
-Multimedia presentations introduce students to the earliest and present day Juneteenth celebrations.
-It also provides the opportunity to learn about Texas’ participation in the Civil War, history of the celebration, why the holiday is significant for all Americans, as well as contrasting and comparing early commemorations and modern day activities.
+Multimedia presentations introduce students to the earliest and present-day Juneteenth celebrations.
+It also provides the opportunity to learn about Texas’ participation in the Civil War, the history of the celebration, why the holiday is significant for all Americans, as well as contrasting and comparing early commemorations and modern day activities.